akifs52/Voice-Changer/README.md

 1. **Select Audio Devices**
    - Choose your input microphone from the dropdown
    - Choose your output speakers/headphones
-   - (Optional) Select VB-CABLE Output for virtual audio routing
+   - Select VB-CABLE Output for virtual audio routing
+   - !!
+YOU HAVE TO CHOOSE DEFAULT INPUT TO VB-CABLE INPUT

 2. **Test Your Setup**
    - Click "Test Device" to hear your voice through speakers